-- 4.1 The consultant should conduct a system requirement study of the process and should propose new features such as workflows and dashboards for the relevant user levels.
-Some of the new features which should be available in the eRL Phase II are listed in Annex 2- Some of the new features of the proposed solution.
-Moreover, existing eRL Phase 1, DSRS (The Detailed Software Requirements Specification) will be available for the review and overview of the current system listed in Annex 1. - 4.2 The selected consultant should conduct workshops when necessary to identify and verify the requirements with all the relevant stakeholders.
-Furthermore, consultant should propose any improvement if required. - 4.3 The Consultant should provide support and maintenance to the eRL Phase 1 until the new solution is developed and launched.
-A proper knowledge transfers and all related documentations of eRL Phase 1 will be provided by the ICTA Internal Support team at the commencement of the project. - 4.4 The consultant should study existing integrations with external organizations such as Insurance and Emission Test Companies and carry out any enhancements needed for the proposed solution in order to provide a more comprehensive service. - 4.5 The consultant should propose, develop (if required) and integrate external stakeholders with the proposed eRL Phase II, such as mobile application to capture vehicle fitness certificate issuance etc. - 4.6 The consultant should study and integrate with existing applications (i.e. Department of Motor Traffic) as it is best suited for the proposed eRL Phase II system. - 4.7 On completing the above, a Detailed Software Requirements Specification (DSRS) and a Detailed Software Technical Design (DSTD) document should be submitted.
+- 4.1 The Software developing firm should conduct a system requirement study of the process and should propose new features such as workflows and dashboards for the relevant user levels.
+Some of the new features which should be available in the eRL Phase II are listed in Annex 2-Some of the new features of the proposed solution. - 4.2 The selected Software developing firm should conduct workshops when necessary to identify and verify the requirements with all the relevant stakeholders.
+Furthermore, Software developing firm should propose any improvement if required. - 4.3 The Software developing firm should study existing integrations with external organizations such as Insurance and Emission Test Companies and carry out any enhancements needed for the proposed solution in order to provide a more comprehensive service. - 4.4 The Software developing firm should propose, develop (if required) and integrate external stakeholders with the proposed eRL 2.0, such as mobile application to capture vehicle fitness certificate issuance etc. - 4.5 The Software developing firm should study and integrate with existing applications (i.e. Department of Motor Traffic) as it is best suited for the proposed eRL 2.0system. - 4.6 The software development firm should consider the use of source code of existing eRL 1.0 application wherever possible with the intention of reducing the time and cost of the development of proposed eRL 2.0 system - 4.7 On completing the above, a Detailed Software Requirements Specification (DSRS) and a Detailed Software Technical Design (DSTD) document should be submitted.
 Vendor should obtain approval from the committee appointed by ICTA for the DSRS and approval from ICTA for the DSTD respectively.

-- 4.8 Upon obtaining approval from the committee appointed by ICTA for the above, vendor should design and develop the system. - 4.9 Adhere to ICTA project management practices. - 4.10 The consultant should implement security and governance including role-based security, user lifecycle management and complete audit-trails. - 4.11 ICTA intends to develop proposed eRL solution in Nine (09) months' time period of this assignment and provide support and maintenance for the developed solution for 3 years from the date of launch of the solution. - 4.12 The web application should be compatible with latest technological components and best practices which proposed by ICTA and should be able to deploy into staging and production in cloud platform provided by ICTA. - 4.13 The proposed solution should be able to generate reports quickly and in intuitive way form data exists in the database (i.e. report builder). - 4.14 Consultant should propose and incorporate a Business Intelligence tool (BI tool) to the new eRL solution to analyze and present data to support more accurate management decisions. - 4.15 The proposed services/modules offer to public (eService interfaces) should available in trilanguages (Sinhala, Tamil and English). - 4.16 The consultant who engage with the assignment should sign a Non-Disclosure Agreement (NDA) where applicable. - 4.17 The consultant shall adhere to standards defined by ICTA such as relevant domain of Lanka Interoperability Framework (LIFe). - 4.18 The consultant shall comply with the independent quality assurance process, which will be carried by a team designated by the ICTA. - 4.19 Obtain User Acceptance Test (UAT) for the implemented processes collaboratively with committee appointed by ICTA. - 4.20 The consultant should follow the proper coding standard and maintain project source code in the ICTA, SVN system and upload documents to the ICTA, SCM.
+- 4.8 Upon obtaining approval from the committee appointed by ICTA for the above, vendor should design and develop the system. - 4.9 The Software developing firm should implement security and governance including role-based security, user lifecycle management and complete audit-trails. - 4.10 ICTA intends to develop proposed eRL 2.0 solution in Nine (09) months' time period of this assignment and provide support and maintenance for the developed solution for 3 years from the date of launch of the solution. - 4.11 The web application should be compatible with latest technological components and best practices which proposed by ICTA and should be able to deploy into staging and production in cloud platform provided by ICTA. - 4.12 The proposed solution should be able to generate reports quickly and in intuitive way form data exists in the database (i.e. report builder). - 4.13 The proposed services/modules offer to public (eService interfaces) should available in trilanguages (Sinhala, Tamil and English). - 4.14 The Software developing firm who engage with the assignment should sign a Non-Disclosure Agreement (NDA) where applicable. - 4.15 The Software developing firm shall adhere to standards defined by ICTA such as relevant domain of Lanka Interoperability Framework (LIFe). - 4.16 The Software developing firm shall comply with the independent quality assurance process, which will be carried by a team designated by the ICTA. - 4.17 Obtain User Acceptance Test (UAT) for the implemented processes collaboratively with committee appointed by ICTA. - 4.18 The Software developing firm should follow the proper coding standard and maintain project source code in the ICTA, SVN system and upload documents to the ICTA, SCM.

-4.21 Document and Training
+4.19 Document and Training